reactome-pwp/diagram-exporter/README.md

 ### Usage as command line

-This is meant to be executed as a step of the release process to generate the SBGN and SVG files for all pathway diagrams.
+This exporter is meant to be executed as a step of the release process to generate the SBGN and SVG files for the pathway diagrams in 'Homo sapiens'.

 To find out the parameters, please use the "--help" option: